msjackiebrown/aws-devops-demo/README.md

 ### CI/CD Pipeline Overview

-This application demonstrates a modern CI/CD pipeline using AWS services with separate testing and building phases:
+This application demonstrates a modern CI/CD pipeline using AWS services with separate testing and building phases.
+**By default, the pipeline deploys to production using in-place deployment.
+Blue/Green deployment is available as an advanced, optional setup.**

 ```mermaid
 graph LR